Request A Presentation

 Mental health is a growing concern among colleges across the nation because the majority of disorders are diagnosed between the ages of 16 and 24.
 This presentation seeks to destigmatize many of the negative perceptions associated with mental health, discouraging students from labeling friends as "crazy", "psycho", "bipolar", etc. Topics such as stress and anxiety, depression, bipolar disorder, PTSD, etc. are all covered.

-This presentation is about weed, speed, and academic greed.
+This presentation is about myths and facts about marijuana, prescription drugs such as Adderall, and other drugs including ecstasy and bath salts.
 Students will learn the reality of use and abuse on campus and the health consequences associated with using these drugs.
 Students will also learn how to help a friend they suspect may be developing a substance dependency.

 In America, every hour someone commits a hate crime; everyday 8 blacks, 3 whites, 3 gays, 3 Jews, and 1 Latino become a hate crime victim; every week a cross is burned.
 This discussion based presentation delves into the motivations and consequences of targeted violence.